‘Everybody knows’ – My Pandemic in a Foreign Land

 So, I stopped waiting for agency replies and started experimenting with poetry and short fiction.

-Short stories are a technical challenge.
+I enjoy the technical challenge of the short story.
 A person can tinker with them for days or weeks, sometimes getting stuck on a paragraph or sentence where nothing seems to work.
 But I’ve found that if I show up day after day – if I keep going – the story, eventually rights itself, like a ship heading back on course.

 Short story writing has taught me to be tight about sentences but a novel first draft is an outpouring that I try to let spill as it will.
-Listening hard to how my characters want to tell it because if I plan too much, I might just quash their flow.
-(This is a great resource from writer Lauren Sapala about keeping things alive and not dampening our ideas with too much preparation…)
+Listening hard to my characters because if I plan too much, I might just quash their flow.
+(I like this resource from Lauren Sapala about not dampening ideas with too much preparation…)

 I’ve set myself the goal of a messy first draft by Christmas.
 Readers of my blog, family and friends: please keep me accountable. 🙂